alaraayan/project-3-server/README.md

 ### Building the front-end
 When we moved onto the front-end, I worked on the navbar and sidenav using react hooks along with authentication to make sure only admins can view adding a movie component pages and correctly rendering logging out when on the navbar when logged in.
-I used conditional rendering to achieve this :
+I used conditional rendering to achieve this:
 ```
   <div className={sidebarShow ? 'side-nav-menu-container active' : 'side-nav-menu-container'}>
         <ul className="navbar-content-container" onClick={handleSideBar}>